hmcts/vh-admin-web/README.md

 ## Run Stryker

 To run stryker mutation test, go to UnitTest folder under command prompt and run the following command

+(Stryker will be removed in SDS as it is not supported)

 ```bash
 dotnet stryker